marwankau/cpit210-course-project/README.md

-# CPIT210 Course Project
+# Project Introduction
-Introduction about your project, describe the problem, and your solution.
-Project truth tables, expressions, k-maps and any related task must included here.
-Also project documentation must included.

-In this project students should work in groups of 3 to implement a fully functioning sequential circuit.
-This sequential circuit should work as a Buffer, a competition circuit, or 4-way light circuit depending on the student's choice.
-The idea of the three projects will be explained in the lab.
-To design the circuit, Logisim should be used.
-Students should submit their software implementation and the report here.
+In this project, we will disccuss & implement a traffic light control.
+Using the concepts we learned in the course.
+The 4 way traffic light will be managed using the sequential circuits such as, Multiplexer, Flip Flip.
+In addition to the combinational circuits we learned.
+The implementation of the circuit is by Logisim.
 ## Group Members
 [comment]: <> (each group memeber should write his first, middle and last name with link to his GitHub account)
 - [Turki Naif Alghamdi](https://github.com/TurkiNAlghamdii)